Puquios/sauce-labs_setup/README.md

 ## The pipeline
 As simple as it gets
 - Deploy
-+ • Deploys the HelloWorld Node.js app to Bluemix and exports the app name for use in the testing stage.
++ Deploys the HelloWorld Node.js app to Bluemix and exports the app name for use in the testing stage.
 - Tests
-+ • Runs a suite of tests via Sauce Labs against the deployed app.
++ Runs a suite of tests via Sauce Labs against the deployed app.
 All the needed environment variables have been set.

+NOTE: The deploying to Bluemix Stage will not complete since the Sauce Labs credentials are invalid.
+Once the Configuring Pipeline stage has completed, it is safe to view the project and enter valid Sauce Labs information.

 ##Overview of Sauce extensions
 ### Simple extension to allow exection of Sauce Labs tests via the pipeline.
 Support for Java and Javascript testing.